Ruby on Rails Translations with Human-Quality AI

 }

-• Pass the active locale to the frontend
+1. Pass the current locale to the frontend by adding it to the <body> tag:

 <body data-locale="<%= I18n.locale %>">